 Upper Lake is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The citizens of Upper Lake have a very low rate of college education: just 7.73% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.
+The population of Upper Lake has a very low overall level of education: only 7.73% of people over 25 hold a 4-year college degree or higher.

 The per capita income in Upper Lake in 2022 was $47,046, which is upper middle income relative to California, and wealthy relative to the rest of the US.
 This equates to an annual income of $188,184 for a family of four.